 Vitamin B3 (niacin)

 It is also a contributor to the reduction of fatigue and tiredness.
 Niacin is among the eight B Vitamins.
-Every cell in the body need vitamin B3 to function properly.
+Every cell in the body needs vitamin B3 to function properly.
 Niacin is one essential nutrient, among the benefits, it may help lower cholesterol, reduce arthritis and boost brain function, Niacin is among the eight B vitamins.
 Nicotinic Acid is used to reduce high cholesterol and lower the risk of heart disease.
-Nicotinamide treat psoriasis and reduce the risk of no melanoma skin cancer.
+Nicotinamide treats psoriasis and reduces the risk of no melanoma skin cancer.